 This photo was taken during the conversion without ez-cool installed; it means all the frames inside the van had no insulation on them:

-We also observed inside the van that the Thinsulate is warm to the touch, while the adjacent “bare” metal frames are cold to to the touch.
-The Thinsulate is doing it’s job, the bare metal form a thermal bridge.
+We also observed inside the van that the Thinsulate is warm to the touch, while the adjacent “bare” metal frames are cold to the touch.
+The Thinsulate is doing its job, the bare metal forms a thermal bridge.

 To minimize the thermal bridges, we will apply Low-E EZ-Cool to the “bare” frames (the wood finish will helps as well).
 The EZ-Cool is a closed-cell foam sandwiched between two aluminum sheets.